terrylinooo/githuber-md/README.txt

 Requires at least: 4.7
 Tested up to: 5.0.2
 Stable tag: 1.3.0
-Requires PHP: 5.6
+Requires PHP: 5.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

 == Description ==

-An all-in-on Markdown WordPress plugin and also improves [Githuber theme](https://github.com/terrylinooo/githuber) functionality.
+An all-in-on [WordPress Markdown Plugin](https://terryl.in/en/repository/wordpress-markdown-plugin-githuber-md/) provides a variety of features such as Markdown editor, live-preivew, image-paste, HTML-to-Markdown helper, and more..

 == DEMO ==